file-sharing-erp-team/file-sharing/Server/README.md

 5. Enter database connection details and your SECRET_KEY in `.env` file immediately after the `=` sign.
 If your database was created with a different name, enter your database_name opposite `DB_NAME=`.

+6. In the project directory, you should run: `npm i`

 ## Launch